What should you consider with tax when moving to France?

-Throughout your purchase process and beyond, it’s vitally important to ensure you are covered tax wise when you live in another country; the last thing you want to do is pay tax in both the UK and France.
-There is a double tax agreement between the two countries, which means that you shouldn’t have to pay tax on the same money in both France and the UK – but it’s important to ensure that you have this in hand and the necessary arrangements have been made.
-Tax matters are incredibly complicated, and it is essential to ensure that every ‘I’ is dotted and ‘T’ crossed.
-When moving to France permanently, you are likely to come across different rules, depending on your own personal situation – will you need to consider domicile?
-When purchasing property, have you thought about the inheritance laws that you will need to comply with?
+Throughout your purchase process and beyond, it’s vitally important to ensure you are covered tax wise when you live in another country.
+The last thing you want to do is pay tax in both the UK and France.
+There is a double tax agreement between the two countries, which means that you shouldn’t have to pay tax on the same money in both France and the UK.
+However, it’s important to ensure that you have this in hand and the necessary arrangements have been made.
+Tax matters are incredibly complicated, so it is essential to ensure that every ‘I’ is dotted and ‘T’ crossed.

 The best thing that you can do in this situation is speak to an expert, so you can ensure you are doing everything to the letter, and above all, that everything is correct!
 France Property Guides can put you in touch with an Independent Financial Advisor who is able to give advice and guidance to ensure that everything goes smoothly.